 I usually target ATM options, buying around the underlying stock price at the time.

 Yes, these are more expensive than OTM options, but they’re more likely to move ITM in time for me to profit on the right side of the VWAP day trade.

 Profiting from an OTM option purchase would require a bigger move by the underlying shares in a short time frame – and yes, sometimes that happens and the buyer gets lucky, but most OTM options end up expiring worthless.

 So circling back to the hypothetical GLIK example, if the company reported earnings Thursday night and the VWAP is giving me bullish signals on Friday morning, I might buy an at-the-money call option expiring the same day.

-That’s all for today, VWAPers, but I’ll be back Monday morning – starting at 8:30 a.m.
-ET on Money Morning Live, followed by an hour of LIVE trading at 9:30 – so make sure you’re there!
+That’s all for today, VWAPers, but I’ll be on weekday mornings – starting at 8:30 a.m.
+ET on Money Morning Live, so make sure you’re there!

 It’s gonna be a fun week for VWAPians…

 4 responses to “Playing Calls Around the Biggest Earnings of the Season”